srikumarks/elm-anima/README.md

 ### Picker

-The `picker` is an automaton that tracks drag and drop operations in a way that its output can be used directly by the physics module's notion of "particles".
-It works on a collection of particles where each particle is addressed using a string key.
-It will direct a "drag" force at the selected particle based on "pickup", "move" and "drop" events.
+The `picker` is an automaton that tracks drag and drop operations.
+One item at a time can be in the "being picked and dragged" state and the picker continuously outputs information about what is currently picked, if any, and if so how far has it been moved.

 ```elm
 type PickerAction = PickupItem String | MoveItem | DropItem